secret-smile/ET6-foundations-group-09/.github/PULL_REQUEST_TEMPLATE.md

 ### Don'ts

-- [ ] The function's strategy _is not_ described in the documentation
+- [ ] The function's strategy _is not_ described in any docstrings or tests
 - [ ] Comments explain the _strategy_, **not** the _implementation_
 - [ ] The function _does not_ have more comments than code
   - If it does, consider finding a new strategy or a simpler implementation